 During the second half of the Victorian Period, known as the Industrial Revolution, working families would return home tired and exhausted.
 The table would be set with any manner of meats, bread, butter, pickles, cheese and tea.
 None of the dainty finger sandwiches, scones and pastries of afternoon tea would have been on the menu.
 Because it was eaten at a high, dining table rather than the low tea tables, the term “high” tea remained although its definition slightly changed.

-At this year’s Victorian Days you will have the opportunity to enjoy a Victorian Porch or Garden Tea in historic Belvidere, New Jersey.
+In past year’s Victorian Days provided the opportunity to enjoy a Victorian Porch or Garden Tea in historic Belvidere, New Jersey.
 This year we will be hosting a Tea Garden!
 You will be provided a variety of savory finger sandwiches, scones with jam and clotted cream as well as desserts/pastries to complement and enhance your experience.